jpulley101/k3s.rocks/docs/install-setup.md

+---
+sidebar_position: 2
+sidebar_label: Install Setup
+---

-# Install and set up
+## Install and set up

 ## Install a new Linux server with Docker